dwalend/Disentangle/README.md

 * Dijkstra's algorithm with a Fibonacci Heap
 * Brandes' algorithm for betweenness (which requires an AllPaths composable Semiring)

-Peter Empen optimized scala-graph's internal representation in scala-graph to ensure that the graph algorithms scaled at their theoretical limits up to 1024 nodes.
+Peter Empen optimized scala-graph's internal representation in scala-graph to ensure that the graph algorithms scaled at their theoretical limits.
+I've tested with graphs with up to 1024 nodes.

 * FibonacciHeap is a generic heap that supports an efficient changeKey operation.